jnos-studies/anon_mood_board/README.md

             # Check if the password matches and if the user exits.
             if password == confirmation:
                 user_exists = db.execute("SELECT * FROM users WHERE username = ?;", username)
-                # Force users to have a password length longer than 8 characters and have at least 4 nonalphanumeric characters
                 # using regex for password validation, taken from https://uibakery.io/regex-library/password-regex-python
                 """
                     Has minimum 8 characters in length.
 Adjust it by modifying {8,}